All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Impact on Hepatic Insulin Resistance

 The liver plays a central role in insulin resistance.
-When liver cells become resistant to insulin, they continue producing glucose even when blood sugar is already elevated, a process called hepatic glucose overproduction.
+When liver cells become resistant to insulin, they continue producing glucose even when blood sugar is already improved, a process called hepatic glucose overproduction.
 Ozempic has been shown to suppress this process effectively.
 A study by Flint et al. (2019) demonstrated that semaglutide reduced hepatic glucose output by improving hepatic insulin sensitivity, contributing to lower fasting blood sugar levels .

-Additionally, semaglutide has shown meaningful reductions in liver fat content.
+Semaglutide has shown meaningful reductions in liver fat content.
 Given that non-alcoholic fatty liver disease (NAFLD) affects up to 70% of people with insulin resistance, this benefit addresses a major comorbidity directly .

 How Ozempic May Help